 High-rise construction has long been the exclusive domain of structural steel and reinforced concrete structures, but that is starting to change.
 Mass timber is now a player in the high-rise market.
-Brock Commons is currently the tallest mass timber building in North America, topping out at 18 stories.
-In the world of tall buildings, 18 stories may not sound all that impressive, but for wood construction it is a big deal.
-Sadly, all of the timber in the building is concealed behind drywall to achieve the required fire-resistance.
-So, it is not evident to anybody living in the building that it is actually a mass timber structure.
+The Ascent MKE building in Milwaukee is currently the tallest mass timber building in North America, topping out at 19 stories of mass timber construction over a 6-story concrete parking structure.
+In the world of tall buildings, 19 stories may not sound all that impressive, but for wood construction it is a big deal.